isobelbutler/Game/README.md

 ## Planning

-I started out by considering what kind of game related to my interests, and came upon the idea of making something related to gardening or farming as I used to work on a farm, and also love gardening!
+I started out by considering what kind of game related to my interests and came upon the idea of making something related to gardening or farming as I used to work on a farm, and also love gardening!
 My first outline for the idea was a farm which the user would be able to interact with by watering the soil, sowing seeds, and harvesting crops.
 I thought about how this could be made into something that could be completed and came up with the idea of a random number generator that would display numbers of crops that needed to be harvested in order the complete the game.

 I began by designing this basic idea on Figma, as shown:
 <!-- ![Original Farm Game design](images/FigmaFarmFirst.png) -->